 Unless otherwise specified, meetings will be held at the North Carolina Education Lottery Headquarters at a time to be designated by the Chair.

 Every effort has been made to ensure that the winning numbers posted on this website are accurate; however, no valid claim may be based on information contained herein.
 In the event of a discrepancy between the numbers posted on this website and the official winning numbers, the official winning numbers as certified by the Multi-State Lottery Association and/or the NCEL shall control.
 All materials on this Website are owned by or licensed to the NCEL.
 Materials on this Website may not be modified in any way or reproduced or publicly displayed, performed or distributed or otherwise used for any public or commercial purpose without the express written consent of the NCEL.
-Copyright © 2006-2017.
+Copyright © 2006-2018.
 The North Carolina Education Lottery.
 All rights reserved.
 Play Smart™ term is a service mark of the Illinois Lottery licensed to the NCEL.

 Buy & Scan with the NC Lottery Official Mobile App – Now with Ticket Checker!